-- 1.1.1.5 Ships of wood or composite construction, or of other materials the use of which the Register has approved, or ships whose constructional features are such as to render the application of the requirements of the present Rules unreasonable or impracticable, shall be assigned freeboards on the basis of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis. - 1.1.1.6 Cargo ships of unrestricted service specified in 1.1.1.1.1 may be additionally assigned freeboards to operate within the restricted area of navigation R1.
-Cargo ships of restricted area of navigation specified in 1.1.1.1.1, as well as hopper dredgers and hopper barges irrespective of the area of their navigation without soil in hoppers may be additionally assigned the freeboard to operate within the restricted area of navigation R3.
+- 1.1.1.5 Ships of wood or composite construction, or of other materials the use of which the Register has approved, or ships whose constructional features are such as to render the application of the requirements of these Rules unreasonable or impracticable, shall be assigned freeboards on the basis of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis. - 1.1.1.6 Cargo ships of unrestricted service specified in 1.1.1.1.1 may be additionally assigned freeboards to operate within the restricted area of navigation R1.
+Cargo ships of restricted area of navigation specified in 1.1.1.1.1, as well as hopper dredgers and hopper barges irrespective of the area of their navigation without soil in hoppers may be additionally assigned the freeboard to operate within the restricted area of navigation R3. - 1.1.1.7 Cargo ships specified in 1.1.1.1.1 may be additionally assigned freeboards to operate within the restricted area of navigation RN(SCI) and/or RN(SCII).